dmoloney76/year3-story-2018/README.md

 CHAPTER ONE (Hope) - Deals with the hope that keeps Frank going (Complete)

-CHAPTER TWO (The Promise) - One person clings dearly to a promise they made (Complete)
+CHAPTER TWO (The Promises) - One person clings dearly to promises that were made (Complete)

 CHAPTER THREE (The Search) - An attempt is made to find a lost soul (Complete)